May 1, 2026

 - a copy of the document on the payment of stamp duty.

-For each contract, you shall obtain a separate certificate.
-The certificate is usually issued within 20 business days from the date of application.
-However, Presidential Decree No. UP-5969 reduced this period to one business day from the date of appeal (para.
+For each contract, party was required to obtain a separate certificate, which was issued in the period of one business day from the date of appeal (UP-5969, para.
 22).

 2.5.
 Changing the Term of Payment of Taxes